haren2312/kubernetes-course/_exercises/10-kustomize/06-introduction_patches.md

    - Ensure you retain the relevant metadata and other specifications as is.

 5. **Run and Validate:**
-   - Clear the terminal and re-run your configuration using customize.
+   - Clear the terminal and re-run your configuration using Kustomize.
    - Check the deployment output to confirm that only the NGINX deployment image tag has changed.

 ## Conclusion